section-engineering-education/engineering-education/content/articles/spam-detection-model-using-scikit-learn/index.md

 ### Extracting important columns
 We need to extract the important columns from our dataset.
 As mentioned earlier, we are interested in only two columns, `CONTENT` and `CLASS`.

-The `CONTENT` column contains the actual Youtube comments, this column will be used as an input for the model.
-The `CLASS` column contains the labels `0` and `1`, this column will be used as an output or target for the model.
+The `CONTENT` column contains the actual Youtube comments.
+This column will be used as an input for the model.
+The `CLASS` column contains` 0` and `1` labels.
+This column will be used as an output or target for the model.

 To extract these two columns, use this code: